How To Avoid Being 'That' Parent.

 Firstly, you don’t want to be the cause of your own child’s embarrassment if other kids notice your OTT support and take it upon themselves to comment!

 Secondly, you really don’t want your over-the-top-ness to result in negative press regarding you as a person as this will clearly impact your own popularity amongst other parents.
 By far the best scenario is to be aware of the ‘invisible line’ and endeavour to never cross it.
-By this, I definitely don’t mean you to never shout encouragement or rush to the finish line to congratulate your athlete on a successful result, DO THESE THINGS ….
+This doesn’t mean never shouting encouragement or rushing to the finish line to congratulate your athlete, DO THESE THINGS ….
 This is what being a proud parent is all about… Believe me, I’ve done my share of both!!
-What I’m saying here is to take a moment to consider how you would feel if you saw another parent acting in precisely this way and if this doesn’t fill you with horror, your actions are probably OK.
+What we're saying here is to take a moment to consider how you would feel if you saw another parent acting in precisely this way and if this doesn’t fill you with horror, your actions are probably OK.

 But can your behaviour really affect your child?
 According to research, yes, sometimes it can.
 Several studies have investigated the psychological impact over-enthusiastic parents can have on their children.
 Almost always this overzealous support comes from a genuine caring place with parents oblivious to the damage they may be inadvertently causing.
 However, it’s important to remember that every child is different.
 One child might absolutely love loud and effusive parental encouragement from the stands whilst for another, this behaviour could cause the child genuine embarrassment and anxiety.